 Other students enrolled in the M.A.
-(Pastoral Theology) program who, at the time of graduation, are no more than two courses (maximum six credit hours) away from completing their program of study may be granted permission by the Vice President for Academic Affairs to participate in Commencement with the designation August Graduate.
+(Pastoral Theology) program who, at the time of graduation, are no more than two courses and one ministry placement credit (maximum seven credit hours) away from completing their program of study may be granted permission by the Vice President for Academic Affairs to participate in Commencement with the designation August Graduate.